greg-raven/Impeachment-Chronicles/_posts/2022-03-28-cnn-analyst-asha-rangappa-manages-to-tie-will-smith-smacking-chris-rock-at-the-oscars-to-trump.md

 ---
-title: 'CNN analyst Asha Rangappa manages to tie Will Smith smacking Chris Rock at the Oscars to Trump'
+title: "CNN analyst Asha Rangappa manages to tie Will Smith smacking Chris Rock at the Oscars to Trump"
 layout: post
 author:
 - Twitchy